gregsexton/origami.el/README.md

 # Does it support my favourite major-mode?

-Probably not.
+To some degree, yes.
 Currently out of the box support is provided for:

 * C
 * C++
 * Clojure
+* Go
 * Java
 * Javascript
+* PHP
 * Perl
+* Python
 * elisp

-* Go
-* PHP
+Anything not in this list will be <strong>folded using indentation</strong>.
+This works surprisingly well for most major-modes and is great for folding text.

 It should be trivial to add support for any language that uses braces to delimit blocks.
 Just add to `origami-parser-alist` something like:
 `(mode-name . origami-c-style-parser)`.
 Adding support for another lisp dialect should be almost as simple.
+With a little bit of effort it shouldn't be too hard to create a parser for anything with start and end delimiters (similar to braces).
+See the `origami-c-style-parser` function for how to define this.

-I'm happy to work on parsers for other languages if enough interest is expressed.
+I'm happy to work on parsers for other languages if interest is expressed.
+Cut an issue and I'll see what I can do.

-It should be fairly easy to write a parser.
+You can write your own parser too.
 An origami parser is a function that takes a 'create function' and returns a function taking the string to be parsed.
 The returned function should return a list of fold nodes.
 Fold nodes are created using the passed-in create function.
-Best to use an example:
+Here is an example that creates a single fold node:

      (defun my-amazing-parser (create)
        (lambda (content)